lexey111/waitRotator/README.md

 Valid for
 ---------

-Modern browsers only, such us
+Modern browsers only, such us:

 * Chrome (webkit) 24+
 * Opera 12.15+